CloudComputingProject-2022/Data_visualization_and_analysis_tool_for_telemetry_data/README.md

 ### Prerequisites

 First, you need to have an **account on any cloud platform** from which you can access **cluster services**.
-In our case, we used Google Cloud Dataproc clusters, but any other cloud provider should do.
+We used Google Cloud Dataproc clusters, but any other cloud provider should do.

 Following the next section, this is the architecture you will end up with.